Convergence rates for shallow neural networks learned by gradient descent: A linear least squares neural network estimator

-In this section we show that we can achieve the rate of convergence in Theorem \ref{th1} also by a simple linear least squares estimate, where the underlying linear function space consists of neural networks with one hidden layer and randomly chosen inner weights.
+In this section we show that we can achieve the rate of convergence of Theorem \ref{th1} also by a simple linear least squares estimator, where the underlying linear function space consists of shallow neural networks with randomly chosen inner weights.

 In order to define our function space, we start by choosing $\beta_1,\dots,\beta_{K_n}, \gamma_1,\dots,\gamma_{K_n}$ independently distributed such that $\beta_1,\dots,\beta_{K_n}$ are uniformly distributed on $\{ x \in \Rd \, : \, \|x\|=B_n\}$ and $\gamma_1,\dots,\gamma_{K_n}$ are uniformly distributed on $[-B_n \cdot \sqrt{d} ,B_n \cdot \sqrt{d}]$ (where $B_n>0$ is defined in Theorem \ref{th2} below).
 Then we set